 You, the minister, are at the heart of the discussion and it provides a trusted space for you to work with a trained facilitator.

-The purpose of the conversation is to identify any support that you would benefit from and connect you with opportunities for learning and development (L&D).
+The purpose of the conversation is to identify any support that you would benefit from and connect you with opportunities for continuing ministerial development.